 Mini Tassel Tutorial

 Grab some fabric, wash it, and start painting.
 If you’re looking for inspiration, go outside.
-Nature is a well-received theme and can be done in neutrals, brights or even in Pantone’s Color of the Year for 2015: Marsala.
+Nature is a well-received theme and can be done in neutrals, brights or your favorite color.
 You could do traditional or modern takes on leaves, berries, trees, or branches.
 Paired with any of the color pairings suggested by Pantone (on the link provided), you have tons of design options within this theme alone.

 Some of my favorite designs are simple: crosses, roughly-drawn circles, or even simple X’s (or plus signs) like I used on this one.

-Here’s a tip – don’t try to make it look perfect or matchy-matchy.
+Here’s a tip to a great hand-painted scarf – don’t try to make it look perfect or matchy-matchy.
 Add some elements that break up the negative space: a dot or line placed in between your design looks awesome when it’s on something as large as a scarf.

 How to Paint Fabric